AnyPlace: Learning Generalized Object Placement for Robot Manipulation: Limitations

-We would like to acknowledge the part of the funding provided by the University of Toronto’s Acceleration Consortium from the Canada First Research Excellence Fund, grant number CFREF-2022-00042.
-We would also like to thank Dr. Anders G. Frøseth, the Vector Institute, the Acceleration Consortium, Natural Resources Canada, and the Canada 150 Research Chairs program for their generous support.
+\acknowledgments{This research was undertaken thanks in part to funding provided to the University of Toronto’s Acceleration Consortium from the Canada First Research Excellence Fund, grant number CFREF-2022-00042.
+We acknowledge the generous support of Dr. Anders G. Fr{\o}seth, the Acceleration Consortium, the Vector Institute, Natural Resources Canada and the Canada 150 Research Chairs program.}